 We have incurred significant losses since we commenced operations.
-For the years ended December 31, 2009, 2008 and 2007 we incurred net losses of approximately \$32.3 million, \$36.4 million and \$17.7 million respectively and had an accumulated deficit of approximately \$170.6 million at June 30, 2010.
-At June 30, 2010 we had a working capital of \$1.7 million and a negative net worth of \$(9.6) million.
+For the years ended December 31, 2010, 2009 and 2008 we incurred net losses of approximately \$34.8 million, \$32.3 million, and \$36.4 million, respectively, and had an accumulated deficit of approximately \$189.9 million at December 31, 2010.
+As of such date, we had working capital of approximately \$17.4 million and equity of \$12.2 million.
 Our losses to date have resulted principally from research and development costs related to the development of our product candidates, general and administrative costs related to operations, and costs related to the Avecia Acquisition.